Synctera raises $33M Series A to pair fintechs with banks – TechCrunch

 “We build a single dashboard for a bank, so there’s a consolidated position across all fintechs,” Hazlehurst told me at the time of the company’s last raise.
 “It’s all about visibility for the bank.”

 Currently Synctera has about 50 employees, including about two dozen engineers, most of whom are located in Canada, Hazlehurst said.
-The company plans to ramp up to 160 employees by year’s end with a focus on engineering, sales, marketing and customer success staff.
+The company plans to ramp up to 160 employees by year’s end, with a focus on engineering, sales, marketing and customer success staff.

 Looking ahead, Hazlehurst predicts that the fourth quarter will be “all about support for small business fintechs.”